History of Stonehenge

 When Stonehenge was built about five thousand years ago, it consisted of sixty stones all standing up in a circle.
 Now, only three “trilithons,” two standing rocks with a third resting on top, still stand today.
 A pile of fallen stones sits in the middle of what used to be a circle of stones.

 Today, lots of tourist make the early trip to see this “stunning” piece of history.
-I was not too thrilled to have to wake up early for this, but knew I would appreciate it later.
+I was not too thrilled to have to wake up so early for our daytrip to Bath and Stonehenge, but knew I would appreciate it later.

 We walked around the roped path with the stones maybe fifty feet away.
 It was a Thursday, yet hundreds of people had made the trip to the middle of nowhere to see the stones.
 It was hard to take a good picture because the rocks were so far away that you ended up only getting a picture of the person in it and no background at all.
 It didn’t help that every time you had a clear shot, a tourist would come up and block your view.